Evasion

 The implant can be configured for sandbox evasion with the following settings:

 anti_sandbox.ram: This will make the implant check that there is at least 4 GB of memory installed on the machine.anti_sandbox.trig: This checks for trigonometric movements of a mouse on the screen which are more likely to be done by a human.
 This is inspired by some anti-sandbox implemented by LummaC2 as reported on by Outpost24.
+Note: This setting does not apply to the Windows service binary as there is no access to the cursor there.

 In memory